-3. Using a 1/2" breaker bar (A, Figure 64) place the square end in the opening in the PTO clutch drive idler arm (B) and rotate the idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
+3. Using a 1/2" breaker bar (A, Figure 66) place the square end in the opening in the PTO clutch drive idler arm (B) and rotate the idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
 Remove the belt from the left hand side spindle pulley (C).
 Carefully release the tension on the breaker bar.

-- 4. Remove the long left hand belt (D) from the adjustable idler pulley (E) and it's belt guide (F). - Remove the old long left hand belt from the PTO clutch pulley (G) and the top groove of the center spindle pulley (H). - 6.
+4. Pull the slack of the belt towards the center of the deck and then remove the long left hand belt (D) from the adjustable idler pulley (E) and it's belt guide (F).

+- 5. Remove the old long left hand belt from the PTO clutch pulley (G) and the top groove of the center spindle pulley (H). - 6.
 Install the new long left hand belt onto the PTO clutch pulley and the center spindle pulley. - 7.
 Install the long left hand belt into the belt guide on the adjustable idler pulley. - 8.
 Verify that the V-side of the belt runs in the pulley grooves of the center spindle pulley and the PTO clutch pulley.
 Make sure that the back side of the belt contacts the face of the adjustable idler pulley.
 Make sure that the belt is correctly routed in the belt guides (F & I). - 9.
 Using a 1/2" breaker bar place the square end in the opening in the PTO clutch drive idler arm and rotate the idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
 Install the long left hand belt onto the left hand spindle pulley.
 Carefully release the tension on the breaker bar. - 10.
-Measure the coil-to-coil length (A, Figure 65) of the long left hand belt tensioning spring (B).
+Set the mower deck to the 3-1/2" (8,9 cm) cutting position. - 11.
+Measure the coil-to-coil length (A, Figure 67) of the long left hand belt tensioning spring (B).
 The measurement should equal 10-1/4" (26 cm) ± 1/8 (0,32 cm).
 If not, loosen the jam nut (C) on the eye bolt (D) and then turn the adjustment nut (E) until the measurement is achieved.
 Tighten the jam nut.

-- 11. Re-install the mower deck guards and the floor pan. - 12.
+- 12. Re-install the mower deck guards and the floor pan. - 13.
 Run the mower under no-load condition for about five (5) minutes to break in the new belts.

-Short Right Hand Deck Belt Replacement
+Short Right Hand Deck Belt Replacement (60" / 61" Mower Decks)

-To avoid damaging belt, do not pry over pulleys.
+NOTICE To avoid damaging belts, do not pry over pulleys.

-- Park the unit on a smooth level surface such as a concrete floor.
-Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the ignition key. - Lower the mower deck to it's lowest cutting position and remove the mower deck guards and floor pan to gain access to the mower deck drive belts. - 3.
+Park the unit on a smooth level surface such as a concrete floor.
+Disengage the PTO, engage the parking

+- brake, turn the ignition switch to OFF, and remove the ignition key. - Lower the mower deck to it's lowest cutting position and remove the mower deck guards and floor pan to gain access to the mower deck drive belts. - 3.
 Remove the long left hand deck belt.
 See Long Left Hand Deck Belt Replacement for removal instructions.

-Use extreme caution when rotating the idler arm with the breaker bar, due to the increased tension in the spring as the idler arm is being rotated.
-Injury may result if the breaker bar is prematurely released while the spring is under tension.
+Use extreme caution when rotating the idler arm, due to the increased tension in the spring as the idler arm is being rotated.
+Injury may result if the idler arm is prematurely released while the spring is under tension.

-4. Rotate the spindle drive idler arm (A, Figure 66) clockwise, which will relieve the tension on the belt exerted from the idler arm.
+4. Rotate the spindle drive idler arm (A, Figure 68) clockwise, which will relieve tension on the belt exerted from the idler arm.
 Remove the belt from the rear idler pulley (B) and then the right hand spindle pulley (C).
 Carefully release the tension on the spindle drive idler arm.